Gitesh/Agile-DevOps-SRE/Agile-Dev-Ops-SRE.md

 </pre>

 ### **Principles**
-_**SRE:**_ systems engineering and software engineering are of equal value.
+_**SRE:**_ platform engineering and software engineering are of equal value.

-_**Creating Customer Value:**_ this is the ultimate measure of success.
-If you can't track the value created then you don't know whether you made a difference:
+_**Creating Customer Value is the ultimate measure of success:**_ If you can't track the value created then you don't know whether you made a difference:
 * Business agility is an outcome of engineering disciples embracing speed.
 * Smaller, reversible change supports stability AND agility.
 * Feedback + agility enables innovation.